Troodon formosus means "wounding tooth" in Greek, a name that describes its serrated teeth.

 Based on most estimates, Troodon probably weighed between 75 and 100 pounds.
 While they were not as large as other theropods, they were still much larger than modern birds.
 They also had large brains relative to the rest of their size.
 They were probably smarter than other animals of their day.

-Troodons also had a talon on their hind feet, similar to many other therapods.
+Troodons also had talons on their hind feet, similar to many other therapods.
 The velociraptor comes to mind, well-known for its hind claw.
 This probably helped the Troodon attack prey and well as fight with other Troodons over mates.

 The discovery of fossilized teeth tells scientists a lot about what kinds of foods Troodons might have eaten.
-The teeth had serrated edges, giving them the name Troodon or “Wounding Tooth” in the first place.
-Troodons were likely omnivores.
+The serrated edges of the teeth meant that they were likely omnivores.
 They could have eaten meat from other dinosaurs during the Late Cretaceous.
 Their large, forward-facing eyes were ideal for hunting at night when other dinosaurs would have had a harder time seeing them.
 They probably also ate plants, seeds, and nuts.

 Not all studies agree on the exact diet of the Troodon.
 One interesting aspect about these dinosaurs is that they evolved with many features that were ideal for different types of diets.
 Their eyes and grasping hands made them efficient hunters.
 Their teeth could chew softer meats, another feature that worked well for a carnivorous diet.
 However, the serrated edges are similar to other dinosaurs of their time that were exclusively herbivores, such as the Pachycephalosaur or Stegoceras.

 It is unlikely that Troodons were true herbivores.
 Their keen eyesight, well-developed brains, and predatory features would probably not have evolved if they had not needed and used them.
 Most likely, they were omnivores that ate what they could when they could, including both meat and plants.